Contact Centre Future Trends: 2023 and Beyond

 Deployment of voice and speech analytics

-Even with the emergence of communication channels such as email and live chat, contact centres still deal with large volumes of customer calls.
-As a result, contact centres are increasingly looking to perform continuous analysis with the aim of improving call-handling processes, driving this trend — the deployment of voice and speech analytics.
+Even with the increase on communication channels like email, social media and live chat, contact centres still deal with large volumes of customer calls.
+As a result, contact centres need to perform continuous analysis with the aim of improving call-handling processes.
+That is what’s driving the trend of the deployment of voice and speech analytics.

 While speech and voice analytics may sound like similar pieces of software, they perform distinct functions:

-• Voice analytics: Instead of picking out keywords, voice analytics evaluate vocal patterns, such as tone and pitch, to assess the speaker’s emotional state, using cognitive technology to compare recordings with known voice patterns that signify emotions.
+- Voice analytics: Instead of picking out keywords, voice analytics evaluate vocal patterns, such as tone and pitch.
+It uses that data to assess the speaker’s emotional state, using cognitive technology to compare recordings with known voice patterns that signify emotions.

-The deployment of these two individual pieces of software is a growing trend in the contact centre space as a result of the benefits they provide, namely:
+The deployment of this software is a growing trend in contact centres because of the benefits they provide, including:

-• Proactive agent monitoring: This software makes it possible to monitor agents’ performance, emotions, and state of mind even as they work from home.
-This allows managers to intervene early and provide support to agents when they are struggling.
+- Proactive agent monitoring: Makes it possible to monitor agents’ performance, emotions and state of mind even as they work from home.
+This allows managers to intervene early and provide support to agents when they’re struggling.

-• Identification of actionable improvements: Contact centres are increasingly using this software to pinpoint where improvements can be implemented, including agent training needs and process changes that can drive efficiency.
+- Identification of actionable improvements: Contact centres can pinpoint where improvements can be implemented, including agent training needs and process changes that can drive efficiency.

-• Improved understanding of customers: Voice and speech analytics can facilitate enhanced understanding of customers and what they want, information that can help agents resolve queries on first contact, increasing FCR.
+- Improved understanding of customers: Enhanced understanding of customers and what they want, helping agents resolve queries on first contact, increasing FCR.

-• Modelling of best practices: The ability to hear and read what the best-performing agents in a contact centre are saying and doing allows managers and team leaders to ensure these best practices can be implemented across their teams.
+- Modelling of best practices: The ability to hear and read what the best-performing agents are saying and doing.
+Managers and team leaders can replicate these best practices across their teams.

 Analytics and insights

-• Ensuring that agents are fully-equipped to match customer expectations
+- Ensuring agents are fully equipped to meet customer expectations

-Because of the desire within contact centres to implement these improvements, and make their operations more efficient, we are seeing an increase in the use of analytics in order to glean useful and actionable insights.
-This emerges as businesses begin to understand the true value of analytics.
+Because of the goal to implement these improvements and make their operations more efficient, we’re seeing an increase in the use of analytics to access powerful and actionable insights.
+This trend is continuing to emerge as businesses understand the true value of analytics.

-In a contact centre environment, analytics and insights primarily provide value by facilitating an improved understanding of customer needs, and by helping to identify areas of improvement for agents, subsequently increasing the quality of service they deliver.
+In a contact centre environment, analytics and insights primarily provide value by providing an improved understanding of customer needs, and identifying improvement areas for agents.

-As a result of the impact analytics and insights are already having on contact centres, and the potential they have to continue driving efficiency and process improvement, this is a trend we expect to see throughout 2023 and beyond.
+As a result of the impact analytics and insights are already having on contact centres and the potential they have to continue driving improvements, this is a trend we expect to see throughout 2023 and beyond.

 Increasing automation

-Contact centre agents require a variety of skills and robust training in order to deliver exceptional customer service.
+Contact centre agents need a variety of skills and robust training to deliver exceptional customer service.
 Despite this, agents often find themselves undertaking mind-numbing and repetitive tasks.

-Dedicating a significant amount of their working hours to these tasks can reduce the time agents spend answering calls and resolving queries, and negatively impact the level of service they are providing to customers.
-Remember, unmotivated agents who are becoming frustrated in their role are far less likely to satisfy customers with high-quality service.
+Dedicating a significant amount of their working hours to these tasks can reduce the time agents spend answering calls and resolving queries and negatively impact the level of service they’re providing to customers.
+Demotivated agents who are frustrated in their role are far less likely to satisfy customers with high-quality service.

-As a result, in order to better support their human agents, we are now seeing contact centres utilise automation by investing in Artificial Intelligence (AI) driven solutions that work collaboratively to improve the employee experience.
+As a result, to better support their human agents, we’re now seeing contact centres utilise automation by investing in Artificial Intelligence (AI) driven solutions that work collaboratively to improve the employee experience.

 Automation is already providing contact centres with a variety of positive outcomes, including: